Skip to main content

 Laws Related to Sexual Activity: Related Resources

-If you've been accused of a sex crime, it's important to know how this will affect your life.
-It's advised that you contact a qualified criminal defense attorney near you, if you've been accused of such a crime or are facing charges for such a crime.
+If someone has accused you of a sex crime, it's important to know how this will affect your life.
+Contact a qualified criminal defense attorney today if you've been accused of such a crime or are facing charges.

 Was this helpful?